zenna/asl/README.md

 # Data Driven Data Structures

-DDDT is a framework for synthesizing approximate data strucftures from specification.
+DDDT is a framework for synthesizing approximate data structures from specification.

+There is currently a Python (theano) and Lua (Torch) implementation

 ### Usage